markitondemand/mk-ui/README.md

 ### Documentation

 Clone or Fork this repository for the most up to date documentation.
 Once the you have the app running, simply go to localhost:5280 to launch the docs site.
+Or just visit our [GitHub Pages](http://markitondemand.github.io/mk-ui/).

 ```bash
 git clone https://github.com/markitondemand/mk-ui.git mk-ui